munjalshah94/3DSlicer-Python/Documentation/Wiki.md

 How to add custom ROI based on a reference volume?
-- If the ROI is to be extracted based on a reference image and varies for each case, it can be changed in each looop using this snippet.
+- If the ROI is to be extracted based on a reference image and varies for each case, it can be changed in each loop using this snippet.

 ```     referenceVolume=slicer.util.loadVolume(filename)  #put path of reference filename here .nrrd, .nii, or .nii.gz
 	inputVolume=slicer.util.loadVolume(inputfilename) #put path of input filename here .nrrd, .nii, or .nii.gz